SACRAMENTO CRIMINAL DEFENSE LAWYER

 Murder is the most serious charge that can be brought against an accused individual in a court of law.
 The potential sentences can lead up to and including the capital sentence or the death penalty.
 Murder cases are quite complex and require a great deal of preparation, experience and litigation.
 In general terms the California Penal Code in its famed section 187 describes murder as “the unlawful killing of a human being, or a fetus, with malice aforethought.”

 The following is a simplified short version of the law of murder in California.
-Because the law is so complex and each case is different it is always advised that you or your loved one speak to an attorney that is qualified to handle such serious cases.
+Because the law is so complex and each case is different it is always advised that you or your loved one speak to a Sacramento criminal defense lawyer that is qualified to handle such serious cases.

 Malice aforethought is the name of what has traditionally been thought of as the mental state required to be guilty of the criminal charge of murder.